Cue Card Sample

 The crowded place, I visited, was one of the biggest in my region, but I didn’t really feel like going there, mainly because it was too big of a place, with so many people and domestic animals from different parts of my country, which had very little or almost no order in place.

 By the way, it was a very popular street market because people from all over my country would visit it once a year in order to buy designated animals for the purpose of sacrificing them during a major Muslim religious festival called “Eid-ul-Azha”.
-As much as I loved the idea of visiting the market to buy an animal in order to sacrifice it, I wasn’t really very comfortable to go there alone because it would be quite a challenge for me to bring the animal home all by myself.
+As much as I loved the idea of visiting the market to buy an animal in order to sacrifice it, I wasn’t really very comfortable going there alone because it would be quite a challenge for me to bring the animal home all by myself.
 So, I requested one of my cousins to visit the market with me, and he gladly obliged.
-Anyway, after visiting the animal “hut”, I became very overwhelmed to see so many selected animals, ready to be sold to their new owners, while both the sellers and buyers, including me, were busy to get the best bargaining deals for their animals.
+Anyway, after visiting the animal “hut”, I became very overwhelmed to see so many selected animals, ready to be sold to their new owners, while both the sellers and buyers, including me, were busy getting the best bargaining deals for their animals.

-Well, I had a mixed feeling about visiting this crowded place because on one hand, people there, especially the buyers, were very excited to choose and buy their favourite animals, but, on the other hands, the sellers seemed to have very little or no respect for individual taste and preferences of the buyers.
+Well, I had a mixed feeling about visiting this crowded place because on the one hand, people there, especially the buyers, were very excited to choose and buy their favourite animals, but, on the other hand, the sellers seemed to have very little or no respect for individual taste and preferences of the buyers.
 Besides, the place was so crowded that I actually had to wait about 15 minutes just to decide how I would get out of the market without getting lost.